 Read on to find our favourite recipe for gooey cheesy goodness!

-2021 is the year to stay in, entertain and cook at home.
-Plus, who wants to go out once the mercury drops this far anyway??
-And here at 6Ft6, we are all about easy and impressive dishes.
+Who wants to go out once the mercury drops this far??
+Here at 6Ft6, we are all about easy and impressive dishes.
 Think dishes that will get you all the oohs, aahs and wows from your hungry guests without needing a diploma from Le Cordon Bleu.

 This recipe is sure to give you the reaction you desire and make you the host with the most this winter!

 Sam whipped up this easy Baked Camembert recipe while we were on location at the Estate, Trentham.
 We all sat around the fire, dipping bits of crunchy loaf into the oozing cheese for a very satisfying mouthful.
 Cheese in one hand, wine in the other, we were in winter food heaven.

 The key to this recipe is to choose the best cheese that you can afford.
 We used the delicious Lé Conquerant cheese sourced from Will Stud at Calendar Cheese.

 Do you need to bake the Camembert in the box?

 Many Baked Camembert recipes ask you to use the box that they come in.
 This recipe only requires some baking paper.
 We used a mini skillet over the fireplace, because insta worthy shot, but it is not necessary for the taste.